Best 7 String Guitar Selection for Extended Range & Power

 GEARANK

-94 out of 100.
-Incorporating 100+ ratings and reviews.
+Incorporating 120+ ratings and reviews.

-• Attractive and exotic appearance.
+• Attractive and exotic appearance

-• Craftsmanship is comparable to much more expensive multiscale models.
+• Craftsmanship is comparable to much more expensive multiscale models

 The Schecter Reaper-7 Multiscale features a Swamp Ash body with a Poplar Burl veneer top that looks gorgeous at any angle.

-The scale length ranges from 25.5" at the high e string to 27" at the low B string.
+The scale length ranges from 25.5″ at the high e string to 27″ at the low B string.

-This gives it a nice balance between upper range playability and tone (higher tension thins out the tone on the higher strings).
+This gives it a nice balance between upper-range playability and tone (higher tension thins out the tone on the higher strings).

-The set-in neck has an ebony fingerboard with a 20" radius and features a thin C neck profile.
+The set-in neck has an ebony fingerboard with a 20″ radius and features a thin C neck profile.
 24 narrow extra jumbo frets allow for effortless playing.

-Users note that despite the guitar's multi-scale fitting, it wasn't too difficult to adjust because of the neutral fret location at the 12th fret.
+Users note that despite the guitar’s multi-scale fitting, it wasn’t too difficult to adjust because of the neutral fret location at the 12th fret.
 The neutral fret is the one that sits parallel to the frets of a regular scale guitar.
 Some multi-scale guitars have a different position for the neutral fret and it affects the playability.
 The Reaper-7 gets praise for playability and tone; the stock pickups being tuned for modern metal helped it gain many positive reviews.
-The looks and design of the guitar also gets positive comment.
+The looks and design of the guitar also get positive comments.

 One user had trouble intonating his instrument though it may be due to old strings.
 Given that, it is best to always take your new guitar for string replacement and setup.